Compromise, Don't Optimize: Generalizing Perfect Bayesian Equilibrium to Allow for Ambiguity: Perfect Compromise Equilibrium

 \section{Perfect Compromise Equilibrium}

 We introduce a solution concept called {\it perfect compromise equilibrium (PCE)}.
-The essential difference of PCE from perfect Bayesian equilibrium (PBE) is as follows.
-In PBE, players choose strategies that are best under their beliefs about an uncertain state.
-Instead, in PCE players choose compromises that are good in all realizations of the state.
-When a player makes a move, she evaluates her action in each state by her loss relative to the best payoff in that state, and then finds a best compromise action that achieves the lowest maximum loss.

-A formal definition of PCE is presented in Section \ref{s:setup} below.
-A reader who wishes to be spared with the formalities and seeks to understand the essence of PCE and its applicability can jump to Section \ref{s:examples} that presents self-contained examples.
+The concept is formally defined in Section \ref{s:setup}.
+It is further discussed in Section \ref{s:disc-1} and illustrated by a simple example in Section \ref{s:ex-lemons}.
+A reader who wishes to be spared with the formalities and seeks to understand the essence of PCE and its applicability can jump to Section \ref{s:examples} that presents self-contained economic examples.